Where can I find information about diagnosis or management of juvenile Batten disease?

 BBDF is dedicated to accelerating Batten disease research through the strategic placement of research funds.
 We are empowered with expertise from around the world in all research sectors driving us in promising directions with reason to be optimistic, hopeful, and energized.

-Families, Family Foundations and other groups who would like to take advantage of BBDF’s State of the Art pursuit of promising research and scientific merit and translational review processes are encourage to contact BBDF to: 1) learn more about Batten disease research, 2) choose a project to invest in, 3) create a donor-advised fund within BBDF.
+Families, Family Foundations and other groups who would like to take advantage of BBDF’s State of the Art pursuit of promising scientific merit and translational review procedures are encouraged to contact BBDF president and CEO, Mary Beth Kiser to: 1) learn more about Batten disease research, 2) choose a project to invest in, or to 3) create a donor-advised fund within BBDF.
 BBDF will provide administrative and scientific leadership through the maze of research funding choices to bring you opportunities to choose from without the hassle of managing administrative tasks or the stress of vetting opportunities.